johnwanng/web-scraping-challenge/README.md

 In the final exercise, we use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

+The 'Mission to Mars.htm' file contains the html of the final application.

 ## Technologies